 14.png

 Alongside the exhibition, the museum will launch an experience space highlighting cultural creativity.
 In the public area on B1, immersive scenes have been created with elements such as jaguars, solar calendars and pyramids.
 Visitors can collect stamps free of charge.
-More than 300 types of creative souvenirs will be available for purchase, and a VR experience will take you back to the ancient Mayan sacrificial site.
-The culinary offerings are something you can not miss.
+More than 300 types of themed souvenirs will be available for purchase, and a VR experience will take you back to the ancient Mayan sacrificial site.
+The culinary offerings are something you cannot miss.
 Under the guidance of Mexican and Peruvian chefs, ancient-style corn juice and cocoa drinks will be offered, alongside a selection of Beijing's local snacks.

 15.png